Quick Answers: Register a Branch of a Foreign Company in Kenya

 The Registrar issues a Certificate of Compliance, which is then used for KRA PIN, bank onboarding and related licensing.

-Official BRS Basis for Registration of a Foreign Company Branch
+Official BRS and Legal Basis for Foreign Company Registration in Kenya

-Registration of a Branch of a Foreign Company in Kenya: Branch vs Subsidiary
+Branch of a Foreign Company vs Kenyan Subsidiary

-For foreign investors, multinationals, contractors and project companies entering Kenya, the first decision is whether the correct structure is a branch of the foreign company or a new Kenyan subsidiary company.
-This page is deliberately optimized for the branch route — where the foreign parent remains the principal legal entity operating in Kenya through a registered branch.
+Before registering a foreign company in Kenya, confirm whether the client needs a branch of the foreign parent company or a new Kenyan subsidiary company.
+This page is deliberately optimized for the branch route, where the foreign parent remains the principal legal entity operating in Kenya through a registered branch.

 | Option | Best for | Legal effect | Key compliance point |